 The Nineteenth-Century Reform Movements

 Swami Vivekananda's address at the World's Parliament of Religions in Chicago in September 1893 marked Hinduism's conscious entry into global religious discourse as a confident claimant of universal validity.
-Vivekananda presented a universalist neo-Vedanta — all religions are paths to the same ultimate truth — that simultaneously challenged Western Christian missionary arrogance and offered a philosophically sophisticated alternative.
-His Ramakrishna Mission (1897) institutionalized a vision of Hinduism that combined spiritual development with social service, challenging the stereotype of Hindu otherworldliness and providing an organizational model that influenced later Hindu nationalism.
+Opening with "Sisters and brothers of America," his words drew a standing ovation from an audience that had expected Asian religion to play a subordinate role.
+Vivekananda presented a universalist neo-Vedanta -- all religions are paths to the same ultimate truth -- that simultaneously challenged Western Christian missionary arrogance and offered a philosophically sophisticated alternative.
+His Ramakrishna Mission (1897) institutionalised a vision of Hinduism that combined spiritual development with social service, challenging the stereotype of Hindu otherworldliness.
+His lectures in America and Britain introduced Advaita Vedanta to Western intellectual audiences for the first time and generated a lasting interest that continues in the global Vedanta society network today.

 Gandhi, Hindu Nationalism, and Contemporary Politics